yuxincs/taskmanager/README.md

 Previously there is a C++ version based on QT, at [v1.0-qt-based](https://github.com/yxwangcs/taskmanager/tree/v1.0-qt-based) branch.

 ## TODO
-* Rework the state tree (some states are shared and should be extracted to a common state).

 * Per-process network / diskIO statistics display.